 Other than the value accruing to NEOs as a result of the effect of share price movements on the value of their Awards, the compensation of the Company's NEOs is not determined in relation to the prices at which its Common Shares have traded.
-Compensation as described above is linked to the achievement of various key performance indicators and has, in light of performance against these, increased by amounts which were at, or in excess of, the inflation rates experienced in the countries in which the Company conducts its business activities and in which its shares trade.
+Compensation as described above is linked to the achievement of various key performance indicators through appropriate metrics attached to both short and long term (PUs) incentives as well as a market related salary.